unahouExosite/docs/udp/README.md

 The UDP API provides a low-overhead interface that allows clients with strict data bandwidth requirements (e.g. cellular data) to send data to the One Platform.
 This API uses a simple UDP packet that encapsulates both identification information and data payload.
 If you're completely new to Exosite's APIs, you may want to read the [API       overview](../README.md) first.

 Note: This API does not include a response from the server.
-For this reason it's not recommended for applications where the device needs to take action when the server may not be receiving messages or if a device's CIK may have changed.
+For this reason it is not recommended for applications where the device needs to take action when the server may not be receiving messages or if a device's CIK may have changed.

 ## Conventions